ckinson/Autism-Project/Data Story - Improve Care.md

-# Improving Quality of Life through for Autism sufferers with AI
+# Improving Quality of Life for Autism sufferers with AI

 ### Problem statement